tencentyun/intlcloud-documents/product/存储/日志服务/词汇表_intl.md

 ## Region

-Region refers to the region where the CLS IDC resides.
-You can select the CLS region based on latency, cost and other factors.
-It is recommended to select the nearest region based on your business scenario.
+Region refers to Cloud Log Service (CLS) IDC's region.
+Users can select CLS region based on latency, cost and other considerations.
+We recommend users choose the nearest region based on their business location and environment.

 ## Server Group